Anthology (Alien Ant Farm album)

-Anthology (stylised as ANThology) is the second studio album by American rock band Alien Ant Farm.
+Anthology (stylised as ANThology) is the second studio album and major label debut studio album by American rock band Alien Ant Farm.
 It was released on March 6, 2001, through New Noize and DreamWorks Records.
 Following the self-release of the band's debut studio album, Greatest Hits (1999), they played several showcases in Los Angeles, California.
 At the end of 2000, Alien Ant Farm started recording their next album with producer Jay Baumgardner at NRG Recording Studios in North Hollywood, California.
-An alternative metal and nu metal release, critics compared the album to the works of Incubus and A Perfect Circle.
+Their music was influenced by alternative metal, nu metal and pop-punk, and critics compared the album to the works of Incubus and A Perfect Circle.

 "Movies" was released as Anthologys lead single in January 2001.
 Alien Ant Farm signed with Papa Roach's label, New Noize, before embarking on a United States cross-country tour with Linkin Park and Taproot, and supporting Orgy on their headlining tour.
 Following a two-week stint in Europe supporting Papa Roach, "Smooth Criminal" was released as the album's second single in June 2001.
-They appeared on that year's Warped Tour, and then re-release "Movies" in early 2002.
+They appeared on that year's Warped Tour, and then re-released "Movies" in early 2002.
 The band toured Australia, New Zealand, Europe, and the US.
 The third single, "Attitude", was released in May 2002.

 Anthology received generally positive reviews from music critics, some of whom commented on Alien Ant Farm's energy and the songs' diversity.
 The album charted at number 11 on the US Billboard 200, while also reaching the top 40 in Australia, Austria, Belgium, Finland, Germany, Ireland, and New Zealand.
 It would later be certified platinum in Canada, the United Kingdom, and the US.
 "Smooth Criminal" peaked at number 23 on the US Billboard Hot 100, alongside performing well on several Billboard component charts, and reached number one in Australia.
 "Movies" had some success on several Billboard component charts, while "Attitude" only charted in the UK.